classek/Arduino-Udp/README.md

 Upload the sketch to your Arduino board

-Send UDP commands to control the relays in the format "on/off relay_number" The sketch will send back a response indicating the status of the command and also the state of relays will be displayed on serial monitor
+Send UDP commands to control the relays in the format "on/off relay_number" The sketch will send back a response indicating the status of the command and also the state of the relay.

 Notes
-The sketch uses the Ethernet library and EthernetUDP library, make sure they are included in your Arduino IDE The sketch assumes that the device sending the UDP commands is on the same network as the Arduino board The default UDP port used in the sketch is 1331, you can change it to any other port you desire The sketch assumes that the relays are normally open and turns them on when a "on" command is sent You can modify the sketch as per your requirement, for example to include more relays or change the pin numbers You can also modify the sketch to monitor the state of relays via other means, such as over HTTP or MQTT Conclusion
+The sketch uses the Ethernet library and EthernetUDP library, make sure they are included in your Arduino IDE The sketch assumes that the device sending the UDP commands is on the same network as the Arduino board The default UDP port used in the sketch is 1331, you can change it to any other port you desire The sketch assumes that the relays are normally closed and turns them on when a "on" command is sent You can modify the sketch as per your requirement, for example to include more relays or change the pin numbers You can also modify the sketch to monitor the state of relays via other means, such as over HTTP or MQTT Conclusion